 - a.
-Beyond BS

-- b.
-May include 30 hours from Master's program
+Beyond BS - b.
+May include credit hours from Master's program - c.
+Will supervise non-thesis final project examination - d.

-- c.
-Recommend at least 2

-- d.
 Two-part exam.
 Must be taken within 2 calendar years from entry.
-Record holds will be enforced.

-- e.
-On Thesis and course work

-- f.
-Exam content determined by the student's supervisory committee

-- g.
-On Dissertation and course work

-- h.
-5 years from admission to candidacy.
+Record holds will be enforced. - e.
+On Thesis and course work - f.
+Project examination content determined by the student's supervisory committee - g.
+On Dissertation and course work - h.
+5 years from admission to candidacy. - i.
+MS Course requirements shown.
+PhD students must have the equivalent of courses specified in the MS Medical Physics curriculum and then follow the general BME PhD for research